nimbuscloudservices/CST383-Project/README.md

 The dataset has a high density of subjects ranging from 20-30 years old.
 We used a violin plot to represent the age of people stopped, distributed by race.

 ## Discussion
+During our project, we encountered some challenges with accuracy, as our initial results were largely under 40% when trying to predict between all races.
+However, we were able to increase our accuracy to 60% by simplifying the models to predict between White and not White victims.

+Despite this improvement, we noticed that our models tended to overfit the data.
+One possible explanation for this is that we had to use a small sample size in order to run the models on Collaboratory.
+To produce conclusive results, we believe it would be beneficial to leverage a better platform for running these models.

+Additionally, our findings did not coincide with other research that suggests Black drivers are more likely to be pulled over.
+We used three different classification algorithms - KNN, Non-Linear SVC, and Decision Tree - but found that they were not fast enough to process all of the data before Collaboratory would time out.
+In future iterations of this project, we would consider using other algorithms such as Random Forest or Xgboost to improve processing times.

 ## Summary
 For this project we used three different models: KNN, Decision Tree, and SVC.
 There was a total of 5 observations.
 In the first three observations we used all races in the dataset ('asian/pacific islander', 'black','hispanic', 'white', 'other').
 We noticed a low accuracy scores for these models.
 There was a slight improvement in accuracy score when we used the Decision Tree and SVC models but overall scores remained below 50%.